autoplot/documentation/md/Source_ASCII.md

 <ftp://nssdcftp.gsfc.nasa.gov/spacecraft_data/omni/omni2_$Y.dat?column=field17&timerange=1963&timeFormat=$Y+$j+$H&time=field0&validMax=999>

 #### Parameters
+The GUI composes URIs, but for completeness the control parameters in ASCII URIs are described below.

   - **fixedColumns** an optimized parser should be used since each row of the file has a fixed column width.
 By default the row are split